username10000/OOP-Assignment1/README.md

 # DT228 Object Oriented Programming Assignment 1

 ## Dataset
 This submission uses a dataset that contains all the spacecraft launches from 1957 to 2014.
 It contains the names of the launch vehicles, payloads, country of origin, and date where available.
-The country is written in an abreviated form with the full name available in a second file.
+The country is written in an abbreviated form with the full name available in a second file.

 ## Plan
 * In this project I plan to have at least a line graph, a bar graph, a scatter plots graph and a pictograph.
 Moreover, each graph will have multiple options in which to display the data such as to only show the launches between certain years or to only show the launches made by a certain nation